theevilmathcat/non-parametric-tests/spearman.md

 That’s why we got ρ = 0.976 and call it a **very strong positive monotonic relationship**.

-### Now since you are likely in college they are gonna ask you to calculate this by hand.
-The madness, no worries bruh, i got ya'.
+### Now since you are likely in college, they are gonna ask you to calculate this by hand.
+The madness... no worries bruh, i got ya'.

 ## How to Calculate Spearman’s Rank Correlation by Hand (Step-by-Step)